Agentic AI-RAN Empowering Synergetic Sensing, Communication, Computing, and Control

 \section{Introduction}

 The sixth-generation (6G) wireless networks are envisioned to deliver not only ultra-high-speed connectivity but also deterministic performance to support autonomous, real-time operations.
-This evolution is particularly critical for emerging low-altitude wireless networks, where unmanned aerial vehicles (UAVs) and aerial robots must operate in complex, three-dimensional environments under stringent latency, reliability, and autonomy constraints \cite{wu2025low}.
+This evolution is particularly critical for emerging low-altitude wireless networks, where unmanned aerial vehicles (UAVs) and aerial robots must operate in complex, three-dimensional environments under stringent latency, reliability, and autonomy constraints \cite{song2021survey}.
 Unlike terrestrial devices, low-altitude platforms face severe Size, Weight, and Power (SWaP) limitations that restrict onboard computing capabilities.
 As a result, they can neither rely solely on local processing for complex missions nor depend on centralized cloud control due to unstable air-to-ground links.
 These constraints motivate a shift toward edge-enabled autonomous control, in which the network edge functions as an external decision logic entity located close to data sources and actuators.
 Such an external brain must simultaneously process high-bandwidth sensory data and sustain reliable control links, placing significant and heterogeneous demands on edge computing resources.

 Recent advances in agentic artificial intelligence (Agentic AI) provide a promising foundation for addressing this challenge.
-This paradigm reconceptualizes edge nodes not merely as data relays, but as intelligent agents capable of autonomously executing complete perception\textendash{}reasoning\textendash{}control cycles \cite{jiang2025large}.
+This paradigm reconceptualizes edge nodes not merely as data relays, but as intelligent agents capable of autonomously executing complete perception\textendash{}reasoning\textendash{}control cycles \cite{11370176}.
 Within this context, Agentic AI-RAN emerges as a unifying framework that orchestrates sensing, communication, computation, and control (SC3) as a single closed-loop task.
-By transforming the base station into a "super agent," the network can provide responsive behavior in real time and decision making informed by contextual awareness, which are essential for mission-critical applications in low-altitude environments.
-Crucially, this agentic execution model shifts intelligence from offline optimization or supervisory control toward continuous, feedback-guided interaction with both the physical environment and the wireless system state.
-This integration demands that a single edge node jointly support semantic reasoning and timing-critical radio control within a unified execution loop.
+Through an orchestration layer, the network can support context-aware, responsive task execution in real time, which are essential for mission-critical applications in low-altitude environments.
+Crucially, this agentic execution model shifts intelligence from offline optimization or supervisory control toward continuous interaction guided by feedback from both the physical environment and the wireless system state.
+This integration demands that a single edge node jointly support semantic reasoning and timing-critical control within a unified execution loop.